Quick Answer, Quick Answer, Revenge Trading

 Stage 4: The Dissociation

 This is the scariest stage.
 You stop feeling the losses.
 Each individual trade stops mattering.
 You're on autopilot, clicking in and out of trades with a strange calm that feels like focus but is actually emotional shutdown.
 Your brain has essentially given up processing the pain and switched to a numb, mechanical state.
-Traders describe this as "being in a fog" or "watching myself trade from outside my body."
+Traders describe this as being in a fog or watching themselves trade from outside their body.

 Stage 5: The Crash